Dhinesh-Fedor/ITC-Trend-Analysis/README.md

     *(Alternatively, if you add `app.run(...)` back to `api/index.py`: `python api/index.py`)*
 4. Open your web browser and go to `http://localhost:5000/`.

-## Deployment (Vercel) ☁️

-This project is configured for easy deployment on Vercel:

-1.  **Push to GitHub:** Ensure your project (with the correct structure, `requirements.txt`, and `vercel.json`) is pushed to a GitHub repository.
-2.  **Import Project:** Log in to Vercel and import the project from your GitHub repository.
-3.  **Configure Environment Variable:** In your Vercel project settings (**Settings -> Environment Variables**), add your `ALPHA_VANTAGE_KEY` with your actual API key value.
-Ensure it's available for the **Production** environment.
-4.  **Deploy:** Trigger a deployment.
-Vercel will use `vercel.json` and `requirements.txt` to build and deploy your Flask app as a serverless function.
-5.  **Visit:** Access your live dashboard via the URL provided by Vercel.

-**Note on Deployment Size:** TensorFlow can be large.
-If you encounter deployment size limits on Vercel's free tier, consider using `tensorflow-cpu` in `requirements.txt` or exploring alternative hosting/model loading strategies.

 ## File Descriptions 📄